freddysilber/nfl-loser-pool-api/README.md

 # Getting Started

+* Install Postgres, Docker, and Go.
+(The link above should provide that info and if not, please raise an issue)

 * You'll need to set up a ```.env``` file to store your PostgreSQL information.
 Here is an example:

 ```